- Duration and Structure: The Phlebotomy Technician program lasts 3 - 4 months, with 70 hours of classroom and

 - Present a valid, non-expired government-issued photo ID.

-- Consent to a background check and drug screening prior to clinical externships.
+- Consent to a background check and drug screening is required before participating

 These requirements ensure that students are prepared to succeed in the program and